ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- DONE Instantiate GameState classes once, and instead of them having instance variables, just pass in the game instance and GameContext each time you invoke the execute() function
 	- DONE text in status bar
 	- DONE clean up sprite handler dead code

-- consider 'fancy' animations for transitions
+- DONE consider 'fancy' animations for transitions
 	- DONE transition delays at the end of the scale up/scale down animations
-	- **cascade animate the sprites** (ie each sprite in a group starts getting animated but delayed by a few frames): **The problem is that we have to manage the sprite animations for every frame**.
+	- DONE **cascade animate the sprites** (ie each sprite in a group starts getting animated but delayed by a few frames): **The problem is that we have to manage the sprite animations for every frame**.
 So, in addition to having `Animation` classes, which execute the animations per sprite per frame, we need a `Transition` class or function that tracks a group sprites over the animation lifecycle.
 To implement the cascade delay
 		- a quick way is to track the sprite scales, set some scale threshold after which the next sprite can be animated, and use that calculation to determine which sprites should be animated at each frame.
 		- A better way is to store the starting frame at which the animations begin and then delay the animation start for each sprite by a few frames.
 We'd need some way to `start()` and detect when the group animation `is_completed()`.
 This second approach is a bit more complicated as we need to store an initial frame and track frame numbers over multiple game loops.